Magform/ranpw/docs/ProjectReport.md

 Similarly, create a superclass for apps within the project to standardize their structure and behavior, making it easier to add new apps.

+### Add more app

+#### Mouse

+An app that give the ranpw the ability to simulate a mouse, users can interact with their computer systems by controlling the mouse cursor's movement and clicks directly from RANPW.

+#### Rduck

+An app that, give the script thanks to a USB stick, it allows the device, to emulate the behavior of a "Rubber Ducky.

 ### Music to evrything

 Integrate music and sound effects into various aspects of the project to enhance the overall user experience and immersion.